rare-magma/datadis-exporter/README.md

 # datadis-exporter

-Bash script that uploads the energy consumption data from the DATADIS API to influxdb on a weekly basis
+Bash script that uploads the energy consumption and maximum power usage data from the DATADIS API to influxdb on a daily basis

 ## Dependencies